RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Experiment

 \subsubsection{Anomaly Selection}

-For root cause analysis, we collect a dataset of $15,616$ anomalous jobs, either unrecoverable fail, or fail to start in $6$ minutes.
-We filter the data and obtain about $5,000$ non-trivial anomalous jobs with substantial log content.
-We use the Flink Advisor knowledge base, which is a large rule set distilled from experienced SREs' domain knowledge, to create analysis results for these jobs. $2,154$ of these jobs are successfully analyzed by Flink Advisor, while the rest are mostly long-tailed problems or unresolved problems.
+For root cause analysis, we collect a dataset of $15,616$ anomalous jobs of one-month cloud system history, either unrecoverable fail, or fail to start in $6$ minutes.
+We filter the data and obtain \textasciitilde$5,000$ non-trivial anomalous jobs with substantial log content.
+We use the Flink Advisor knowledge base, which is a large rule set distilled from experienced SREs' domain knowledge, to create analysis results for these jobs.
 Due to the imbalance of anomalies, which means a large proportion of anomalies have the same root cause, we reduce the successfully analyzed jobs to an offline dataset of $161$ jobs.
-The reduction is done with the class-balance constraint that no more than two jobs have identical root causes, making sure there are no prevalent easy RCA tasks.
-The required annotation of these jobs contains four items: \begin{itemize} \item root cause, the fundamental cause of the anomaly \item solution, the mitigation method to deal with the problem \item evidence, the direct supportive information for determining the result \item responsibility, who should care about the problem among users or platform according to rules in Fig.~\ref{fig:determination} \end{itemize} Examples of the label are shown in Fig.~\ref{fig:annotation}.
-To align with the annotation format, the controller agent is instructed in its documentation to return all the above items as arguments in their finalization function tool.

-The annotation process for these jobs is LLM-assisted.
-We first use LLM to summarize the analysis result from Flink Advisor and output the above four items.
-Then human proofreading and correction are done by the SRE team.
+The reduction is done with the class-balance constraint that no more than two jobs have identical root causes.
+The required annotation of these jobs contains four items: the root cause, solution, evidence, and responsibility determination.
+We first use LLM to summarize the analysis from Flink Advisor and output the above four items.
+Then the SRE team proofreads and annotates the target output.

-The remaining jobs that are neither trivial nor analyzable by Flink Advisor are semantically clustered, resulting in $36$ representative online cases.
-These potential OoD cases are beyond the capability of the current rules and are manually labeled by experienced SREs with two items: responsibility and root cause.

-We guarantee that all of our annotations do not show similar but uninformative patterns like ``The root cause of this anomaly is \dots{}'' that cause some of the semantic scores untrustworthy, as is discovered in~\cite{jin2023assess,ahmed2023recommending}.
+We guarantee that our annotations do not show uninformative patterns like ``The root cause of this anomaly is \dots{}'' that cause some of the semantic scores untrustworthy discovered in~\cite{jin2023assess,ahmed2023recommending}.